 The 'Local Plan' is a city wide plan which helps with development control in York.
 It sets out the opportunities and policies on what will or will not be permitted and where, including new homes and businesses.

-Between 18 July and 12 September 2016 we are hosting a Preferred Sites Consultation as part of preparing a new Local Plan.
+Between 18 September and 30 October 2017 we are hosting a Pre-Publication draft Local Plan Consultation as part of preparing a New Local Plan.
 We would like your views on the housing and employment requirements as well as the potential site allocations to meet the demand.
-You can view all of the relevant consultation information via our new Local Plan webpage.

 The Local Plan (2005)